iirob/ros_opcua_communication/ros_opcua_impl_python_opcua/README.md

 # ros_opcua_impl_python_opcua

 This package provides OPC UA server implementation for connection to ROS.
-Server provides access to all ROS Topics and services from an  OPC UA Client.
+Server provides access to all ROS topics, services and actions from an  OPC UA Client.

 ## Getting started with ros_opcua_impl_python_opcua package